-This class includes appointed and elected senior executive leaders including department heads and Assistant CEOs.
+This classification includes appointed and elected senior executive leaders including Department Heads and Assistant CEOs.
 Appointed Department/Corporate Leaders are At Will and typically report directly to the CEO and/or the Board of Supervisors.

 SECTION 3 - COMPENSATION GUIDELINES

 Compensation for managers and appointed executives shall be consistent with the Compensation Guidelines as set forth below: